slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 		7735807 blocks of size 4096.
 2780707 blocks available
 ```

-The `note.txt` says we don't need to copy the entire backup file to our VM:
+The `note.txt` says I don't need to copy the entire backup file to our VM:
 ```
 # cat note.txt

 Sysadmins: please don't transfer the entire backup file locally, the VPN to the subsidiary office is too slow.
 ```

-Instead of transferring all the files with smbclient I mounted the remote share:
+Instead of transferring all the files with smbclient I'll just mount the remote share:
 ```
 # mount -t cifs //10.10.10.134/Backups /mnt/bastion
 Password for root@//10.10.10.134/Backups:  *